 Attic Insulation and Air Sealing: $250

-There are a number of benefits to home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can qualify for tax benefits, reduce emissions, and save money.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.